12 Important Facts about Ancient Mesopotamia

 Women’s rights were almost guaranteed

 The legal system of Mesopotamia could easily pass for a modern-day legal system.
-The fact that they allowed for equal rights for both men and women 7000 years ago is astonishing.
-In most areas of the society, women were treated in an equitable and fair manner.
+The fact that they allowed for reasonable equality of rights for both men and women as far back as 7,000 years ago is astonishing.
+In most areas of the society, women were treated in a relatively equitable and fair manner.
 They could enter into contracts, make business deals, buy and own properties, and they could even legally divorce their husbands on the grounds of infidelity.

 According to the timeline of ancient Mesopotamia, there is evidence that King Hammurabi’s (r.
-1792-1750 BCE) famous Hammurabi Code to a great extent guaranteed the protection of women from unfair treatment.
+1792-1750 BCE) famous Hammurabi Code, to a great extent, guaranteed the protection of women from unfair treatment.
 Everything from marriage, contracts, domestic issues, religious ceremonies, and civic duties were vividly stated in Hammurabi’s code.
 The code followed “an eye for eye ” principle.
-What this means is that perpetrators of crime were given an equal (or even severer) punishment based on the offense that was committed.
+What this means is that perpetrators of crime were given equal (or even severer) punishment based on the offense that was committed.

 They were pioneering inventors